The Nightmare Before Christmas: Toys and games

+Various action figures were released since the film's release, including ten from Hasbro in 1993.
+Alec Plowman in The Nightmare Before Christmas (2025) found these action figures "uncharacteristically detailed" for figures of the era with an emphasis on screen accuracy of the characters and being released with display stands.
+Plowman said this was due to rise of the nascant adult collector market for toys that was emerging in the 1990s.
+Other brands would release toys for the film in the 21st century including NECA and Funko.

 A collectible card game based on the film called The Nightmare Before Christmas TCG was released in 2005 by NECA.
-The game was designed by Quixotic Games founder Andrew Parks and Zev Shlasinger.
-It consists of a Premiere set and 4 Starter Decks based on four characters, Jack Skellington, the Mayor, Oogie Boogie, and Doctor Finkelstein.
-Each Starter Deck contains a rule book, a Pumpkin King card, a Pumpkin Points card, and a 48-card deck.
-The game has four card types: Characters, Locales, Creations, and Surprises.
-The Cards' rarities are separated into four categories: Common, Uncommon, Rare, Ultra Rare.

-Quixotic Games also developed The Nightmare Before Christmas Party Game that was released in 2007 by NECA.

-A collector's edition The Nightmare Before Christmas-themed Jenga game was issued with orange, purple and black blocks with Jack Skellington heads on them.
+The game was designed by Quixotic Games founder Andrew Parks Quixotic Games also developed The Nightmare Before Christmas Party Game that was released in 2007 by NECA.
+A The Nightmare Before Christmas-themed Jenga game was issued with orange, purple and black blocks with Jack Skellington heads on them.
 The set comes in a coffin-shaped box instead of the normal rectangular box.

-A 168-card Munchkin Tim Burton's The Nightmare Before Christmas-themed Munchkin was developed by USAopoly featuring the citizens of Halloween Town such as Jack Skellington, Oogie Boogie, Doctor Finkelstein, and Lock, Shock and Barrel.
-The game comes with a custom die similar to the ones used by Oogie Boogie in the film.

-On September 15, 2020, a The Nightmare Before Christmas-themed tarot card deck and guidebook was released and the illustration was done by Abigail Larson.
+On September 15, 2020, a Nightmare Before Christmas-themed tarot card deck and guidebook was released and the illustration was done by Abigail Larson.
+On October 27, 2023, Disney partnered with Mattel to produce a Jack and Sally doll under their Monster High toyline.